 The Surrokko Fountain Pen

 Finally!
 A new stationery review!
-I recently had the means to finally acquire a Surrokko fountain pen - what appears to be the only aluminum-body, non-lathe-turned New Zealand-made fountain pen ever.
-At least, the maker has lots of claims to this and I choose to believe their marketing terms “Crafted in New Zealand", though they are quite cagey about manufacturing details.
-They have a few (monetized, oddly) YouTube marketing videos as well, which posit that the pen is “Made in New Zealand”, as well as featuring themes like extreme sports, individualism, military toxic masculinity and Viking armies, and conventionally attractive white people (one video has a split-second clip of Maori dancers).
+I recently had the means to finally acquire a Surrokko fountain pen - what appears to be the only commercially-made New Zealand fountain pen ever.
+They have a few (monetized, oddly) YouTube marketing videos, which stress that the pen is “Made in New Zealand”, as well as featuring themes like extreme sports, individualism, military toxic masculinity and Viking armies, and conventionally attractive white people (one video has a split-second clip of Maori dancers).

 Image taken from Surroko website.